 Perform Bashkir folk songs;

-Perform dance moves
+Perform dance movements;

 Organize and conduct folk games.

-Children will be able to develop:
+Children will be able to cultivate in themselves:

 The ability to see beauty in folk art;

-adequate self-esteem.
+Adequate self-esteem.

 Individual approach and control is carried out:

-In the form of oral surveys and tests on the assimilation of the material from the section "Ethnographic information".
+In the form of oral surveys and tests on the assimilation of material from the section “Ethnographic information”.

 In the form of reporting concerts.